The origins of podcasts date back to the 1980s, but several events in recent years made it the phenomenon that it is today.

 - What kind of tools and integrations do they offer that will improve your workflow?

-Because podcasts are now a mainstream marketing tool for business, it’s important to make the correct choice when selecting a host.
+Because podcasts are now a mainstream marketing tool for business, it’s important to make the correct choice when selecting a host and choosing the best strategy for SEO copywriting services.

 It will serve as the middleman between your podcast and the rest of the world, and you want to make sure you’ve chosen the best one that will distribute your content to the right market and support your growth in podcasting.